 The raw materials are transported to the manufacturing site.
 In our case, the modeling includes: road (average values) of each raw material.

 A3, Manufacturing

 This module includes the manufacturing of the product and packaging materials.
-Specifically, it covers the manufacturing of glass, resin, glass wool (including the processes of fusion and fiberizing showed in the flow diagram), and the packaging.
+Specifically, it covers the manufacturing of mineral fiber, resin, mineral wool (including the processes of fusion and fiberizing showed in the flow diagram), and the packaging.